aarnphm/morph/docs/content/SRS/SRS.md

 > [!important] MC-S4
 >
-> `tinymorph` file system should adhere to "file-over-app" philosophy, avoiding server-side databases for minimal system dependencies.
+> `morph` file system should adhere to "file-over-app" philosophy, avoiding server-side databases for minimal system dependencies.

 Rationale: By following a file-over-app architecture, there is a reduction in the overhead associated with traditional database transaction, making the tool more lean and give back files' ownership to the users.